wangqipeng321/Fixed_time_consensus/README.md

 ***Note:***
 *Before you start the simulation, you need to add a toolbox (FOMCOM Toolbox).
-Please refer to the website： https://blog.csdn.net/m0_57154368/article/details/124181502 for adding steps.
+Please refer to the website： https://blog.csdn.net/m0_57154368/article/details/124181502 for adding steps.*

-If you can find ``FOMCOM Toolbox'' in the list of Simulink Library Browser, you complete the adding.*
+If you can find ***FOMCOM Toolbox*** in the list of Simulink Library Browser, you complete the adding.

 Next, let us start the numerical simulation.